THE TIKKUN PATH™ MANIFESTO

 Your symptoms are not just mechanical failures.

-They are often the body-soul system responding to threats.
+They are often the body-soul information system responding to perceived threat.
 It could be a physical threat, emotional threat, spiritual threat, or identity threat.
+And the threat can originate inside you, in your beliefs and reactions to yourself.

 Your crisis may have started on a biological level.
-Or via injury.
+It could have been a severe injury.
 Or infection.
-Or overload.
+Or just years of overload.

 But what keeps it chronic is often something deeper: